ibm-cloud-docs/CDN/pricing.md

 # Pricing
 {: #pricing}

 Bandwidth pricing for {{site.data.keyword.cloud}} Content Delivery Network (CDN), powered by Akamai, is shown in the table that follows.
-You can scroll sideways to see the full geographic pricing table prior to getting started using this service.
+You can scroll sideways to see the full geographic pricing table before getting started using this service.

 ## CDN Bandwidth Pricing (Rates shown in USD)
 {: #cdn-bandwidth-pricing}

-{{site.data.keyword.cloud_notm}} Content Delivery Network with Akamai includes no extra storage fees, and you only pay for the bandwidth that you use.
+{{site.data.keyword.cloud_notm}} Content Delivery Network with Akamai includes no extra storage fees, and you pay only for the bandwidth that you use.

 You are using the [static bandwidth](/docs/CDN?topic=CDN-pricing#cdn-static-bandwidth) by default.
 If you have enabled the Dynamic Content Acceleration (DCA) feature, you will also pay for the [dynamic bandwidth](/docs/CDN?topic=CDN-pricing#cdn-dynamic-bandwidth).